sf-golden-bears-2017/react_counters_challenge/README.md

+# Running the App

+In the terminal, run `npm install` from inside this challenge's directory to install all the necessary JavaScript packages (it's the same idea as `bundle install` in Ruby).

+Once `npm install` is finished running, run `npm start` to launch the app.
+Give it a few seconds and it should open up a page for the app in your browser automatically.

 # Release 0: Read and Understand this Intro to the Provided Code

 In this challenge, you've been provided with some working React code to start with, and you'll be adding a number of new functionality to that code over time.
 Before we do that, though, let's walk through each part of this code to understand how it all fits together.